airvlab/cathsim/README.md

 ## Quickstart

-A quick way to have the enviromnent run with gym is to make use of the `make_dm_env` function and then wrap the resulting environment into a `DMEnvToGymWrapper` resulting in a `gym.Env`.
+A quick way to have the environment run with gym is to make use of the `make_dm_env` function and then wrap the resulting environment into a `DMEnvToGymWrapper` resulting in a `gym.Env`.

 ```python
 import cathsim.gym.envs